jamespmernin/neato-calculator/README.md

 ## Project Description

 Using a calculator API with common functionality stored in Airtable, this app will be designed to perform all types of calculations.
-There will be multiple modes, including standard, scientific, and programming, and the history will keep track of all of your calculations.
+There will be multiple modes, including standard, scientific, and (optionally) programming, and the history will keep track of all of your calculations.

 ## Wireframes